Introduction - Southeast Indians

 Facts about the American Indians of the Southeast

 - Corn, squash, and beans were so important as food sources that these Indians had a special name for them.
 They were called "The Three Sisters".
-They would mix these three ingredients together to make succotash, a tasty vegetable dish.
+They would mix these three ingredients to make succotash, a tasty vegetable dish.

 - With corn being the most important harvest, an annual Green Corn Festival was held each fall.
 This was one of their most important ceremonies.
 It was a time for celebration and thanks.
 Dancing, feasting, fasting and religious ceremonies, where corn was hung above a fire as a sacred offering, were all part of the festival.

 - Women and men had distinctly different duties.
-Women were responsible for domestic life including cooking, making household items such as baskets, pottery, and clothing and caring for both young children and the elderly members of the tribe.
+Women were responsible for domestic life including cooking, making household items such as baskets, pottery, and clothing, and caring for both young children and the elderly members of the tribe.
 The men focused on feeding their families by hunting which sometimes required them to leave their homes for long periods of time.
 The men also made weapons for war, assisted with the crops, and built various types of shelter.

-- The federal government forced many of these southern indigenous tribes out of their homeland in the early 19th century, but there are still many tribes remaining in their original southeastern homelands today.
+- The federal government forced many of these southern Indigenous tribes out of their homeland in the early 19th century, but there are still many tribes remaining in their original southeastern homelands today.